-To isolate the different spreads of population density at each end of the lack of and income variables, one could split the data into low and high population density subsets and compare results between the two groups.
+To isolate the different spreads of population density at each end of the lack of green space and income variables, one could split the data into low and high population density subsets and compare results between the two groups.
 An interaction between population density and income may also be useful to determine whether low-income individuals are more exposed in rural versus urban areas and vice versa.
 Because of the distribution shape between population density and lack of natural or green landscape, it may be useful to explore taking the log of population density in the model.

-Appendix C Lack of Natural or Green Landscape Error and Solution
+*** BCG Read Carefully Appendix C Lack of Natural or Green Landscape Error and Solution

 This section describes an issue faced with the CEJST’s lack of green space variable and how this paper corrected the error.
 The data set used in this study is Version 1.0 released on November 22, 2022.
-This version uses 2010 census tract boundaries to align with the 2019 census data and lack of green space
+This version uses 2010 census tract boundaries to align with the 2019 census data and lack of green space.

 The lack of green space variable in the CEJST data is defined by the Multi Resolution Land Characteristics (MRLC) consortium to be the percent of a tract that is impervious surface or cropland (MRLC, 2019).
 However, in the CEJST’s “How to use the list of communities” document, the table with variable definitions describes the lack of green space variable as excluding cropland.
 The latter definition has been confirmed incorrect after conferring with the CEJST through their support email (U.S. Executive Office of the President Council on Environmental Quality, 2022).
 Thus, the original definition from the MRLC is correct and was confirmed by the CEJST team as well as staff at the Trust for Public Land.